sansevieria growing out of rocks.

 Toxic

 The plant is toxic when eaten so keep it away from pets and children, and don’t snack on it.
-It is such an elegant plant it is not the first thing you would think of doing.
+It is such an elegant plant that it is not the first thing you would think of doing.

 Summary

 This is a plant that is great for beginners and for people who don’t have the time or inclination for intense plant care.
 It is forgiving if you forget to water occasionally and grows well when root bound.
-This is minimalist decor plant and an eye catching centre piece on its own.
+This is minimalist decor plant and an eye catching center piece on its own.

 Did you enjoy this post?